Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week01/README.md

 ```
 conda list
 ```
-This command will print out all the packages that are currently installed in the currently active environment, as well as its version numbers. **Screenshot this and submit it to the courseworks prework assignment.**
+This command will print out all the packages that are currently installed in the currently active environment, as well as its version numbers.

+#### DELIVERABLE 2: **Screenshot this and submit it to the courseworks prework assignment.**